-Today Merchant Taylors' Company is comprised of around 1700 members across a wide scope of professions and backgrounds.
-From new members, still called apprentices to those members elected to govern the Company – the Court, members' experience and expertise are put to use working for the future of the Company, and its philanthropic work in transforming people's lives.
-The Company recruits nearly sixty per cent of its membership through apprenticeships, demonstrating their fundamental belief in the potential of young people and embracing the future.
+Today Merchant Taylors' Company is comprised of around 1000 members across a wide scope of professions and backgrounds.
+From 'Apprentices' to those members elected to govern the Company – 'the Court' – members' experiences and expertise shape the Company today and into the future.

 As the Company continues to progress, we are committed to being a greener, more welcoming and inclusive space to all; enthusiastic of fresh ideas and embracing change.
 Our members are passionate about doing good, and collaborating to create change while also being a welcoming community for one another.